Kent-Go/Closing-The-Gap-Progress-Web-App-Javalin-SQLite-JDBC/README.md

     * Column data being stored

 ## Testing on GitHub Codespaces
-In Semester 2 2022, you will have access to GitHub Codespaces through the RMIT GitHub Organisation.
+In Semester 2 2022, student have access to GitHub Codespaces through the RMIT GitHub Organisation.
 It is highly recommended to test that your code is fully functional in Codespaces.

 GitHub Codespaces will be used as the common location to test and verify your studio project.
 Specifically, GitHub Codespaces will be used to verify your project in the event the code does not correctly function on the local assessor's computer.